edsonayllon/Short-BEX/ServerStructure.md

 1. Sets the lender status as not lending
 2. Available funds in escrow (not being lent) are returned immediately
+3. No other actions are done by this end point

-3. When a trader closes a position, the lender status is checked, if lender is marked as not lending (a boolean), funds are returned immediately to the lender's owned wallet from the escrow
+At the `api/closePosition` endpoint, the lender status is observed.
+If lender is marked as not lending (a boolean), funds are returned immediately to the lender's owned wallet from the escrow.
+This is how the remaining funds are returned to the lender.

+The action is:
+1. Subtract total from application balance in lender profile
+2. Add total from application balance escrow to user's own balance

 `api/openPosition` is sending this input: